mschoch/bleve_sourcegraph_blog/README.md

 ## Putting it All Together

 Bleve also includes a set of optional HTTP handlers.
-These hanlders map all the major bleve operations to HTTP requests and assume that your data and index mappings are encoded in JSON documents.
+These handlers map all the major bleve operations to HTTP requests and assume that your data and index mappings are encoded in JSON documents.
 By combining the GopherCon India schedule index with these HTTP examples its very simple to build a web-based search.

 Here we searched for the term "go":